basketry/vscode/README.md

 ## Requirements

-[Read the docs](https://github.com/basketry/basketry/blob/main/README.md) to learn how to get a Basketry pipeline setup in your project.
+[Read the docs](https://basketry.io/docs/category/tutorial---basics) to learn how to get Basketry setup in your project in five minutes or less.

 ## Release Notes